ASKurz/Experimental-design-and-the-GLMM/sketches/Coker-et-al--2009-.md

     ## $ total    <dbl> 0, 11, 8, 4, 12, 23, 15, 11, 29, 50, 42, 1, 13, 3, 35, 20, 46, 10, 18, 6, 22, 9, 9, 11, 21,…

 The data are in the long format with respect to the three behavior types listed in the `behavior` column.
-Each was measured across 19 successive trials, which are listed in the `trial` column.
+Throughout the intervention, the baby was videotaped during 10 minutes of unstructured play.
+A blinded examiner coded how many times the baby used his affected right arm and hand during developmentally appropriate tasks such as (a) reaching for an object, (b) weightbearing (stabalizing himself) , and (c) approaching midline during each 10-minutes play session.
+These were measured across 19 successive trials, which are listed in the `trial` column.
 The `trial0` column is `trial -`, to help the intercept in regression models.
 Each of the behaviors were assessed within four experimental phases (i.e., A1, B1, A2, B2), which are recorded in the `phase` column.
 The `ptrial` and `ptrial0` columns list the trials within each of the four phases, restarting the sequence at the beginning of each `phase`.
 The `total` column is the number of observed behaviors within a given `trial`.

 ### EDA.

 Here are the number of trials within each experimental phase.
+They are the same for each `behavior`.

 ``` r
 coker2009 %>%